-For all patients this involves an awareness of, and appropriate treatment/referral for, co-morbidities and psychosocial needs.
+For all patients this involves an awareness of, and appropriate treatment/referral for, comorbidity and psychosocial needs.
 In patients with severe disease, consideration should be given to initiating palliative care.
-This may range from use of opiates in resistant breathlessness to referral to palliative care services for end-stage disease (see page 35 for more information on holistic care).
+This may range from use of opiates in resistant breathlessness to referral to palliative care services for end-stage disease.
+See page 37 for more information on holistic care.